John Bidgood, CTO at Systal shares our experience of developing and maintaining a future proofed SD WAN network – Part II

 Vendor agnostic partner

-To answer these questions, we need to first ask how many managed service providers are truly aligned to your particular goals around the development of a full software defined environment.
-Many managed service providers will advise using a tradition ISP, however, many ISPs are aligned to “standard” WAN offerings with support models that are often inflexible to change.
-This means that they don’t take into account the hyper convergence skills between compute, storage and the need to future proof the network.
+To answer these questions, we need to first ask how many managed service providers are truly aligned to your goals.
+Will they want and be able to offer all the benefits that a software defined environment brings?
+Many managed service providers will advise using a tradition ISP; however, many ISPs are aligned to “standard” WAN offerings with support models that are often inflexible to change.
+This means that they do not take into account the hyper convergence skills between compute, storage and the need to future proof the network.

 Some managed service providers and ISPs have their own bandwidth solutions, which they will be using as standard to protect their revenue streams.
 These are often not the most cost effective solutions for you, so it is important to find a partner who is technology and vendor agnostic, allowing them to assess your current and future requirements against the market and help you find the best solution for your needs.